openhive-network/HAfAH/src/sql_serializer/README.md

 Idexes are very important to performance of the SQL queries, but they add significant overhead for inserting new rows to tables.
 Whole process of syncing blocks to HAF is a process of massively inserting new rows into SQL tables, so good managment of indexes is very important.
 Indexes and constrains are enabled or disabled depending on synchronization state:
-- **p2_psync** : indexes are enabled, FK are disabled
+- **p2_psync** : indexes are disabled, FK are disabled
-        <p>idexes do not limit the performance of the sync (network connection limits it) so they may stay enabled.
-        Because reindex dumper is used then FK constraints may be violated during sync, so FK are disabled
+        <p>Idexes drasicly slow down reindex process and have to be disabled, no indexes means also no FK.
 - **reindex** : indexes are disabled, FK are disabled
         <p>Idexes drasicly slow down reindex process and have to be disabled, no indexes means also no FK.
 - **live** : indexes are enabled, FK are enabled